ryanthnguyen/ConOrg/docs/IndividualAssignmentSpecsIteration2.md

 - Description: Perform input validation on user logins for security purposes.
 For example, make sure to not be vulnerable to SQL injections via the login.
 - How to Evaluate: Try a basic SQL injection.
-- Outcome of Task: xxx
+- Outcome of Task: Handled by Devise.

 ### Task 3: General Login Credentials

 - Description: Create a login portal for users so they are able to securely submit applications.
 - How to Evaluate: Create a user login and boom!
-- Outcome of Task: xxx
+- Outcome of Task: Handled by Devise.

 ## Tasks: Xavier Tilley